 These instructions take you through the general steps required to set up your DNS for use with a root domain such as

 example.com.
+You must be using Cloudflare DNS, if you wish to use this CNAME method with your root domain.
 If you would prefer to use a subdomain (e.g.

 sub.example.com), please see Configuring DNS for a Subdomain.

-These instructions are for setting up your existing DNS records at an external DNS provider.
+These instructions are for setting up your existing DNS records with Cloudflare DNS.
 If you are switching to QUIC.cloud DNS, please see Using QUIC.cloud DNS.

 Keep a Reference

-Log into your DNS provider.
+Log into Cloudflare to edit your DNS setup.
 The first thing you should do, before you change anything, is to take a screenshot of your configuration.
 You want to have a reference in case you want to revert back.

-While logged into your DNS provider, you will need to perform these basic steps (which we will describe in more detail in the Detailed Instructions section below):
+While logged into Cloudflare, you will need to perform these basic steps:

 - Adjust the TTL on your subdomain’s